cmoten/orsablog/content/tutorial/secretary-tutorial.md

 After some initial research, the procurement team ORSA determined the best model to use is one based on the secretary problem.
 That is the procurement team should:

-1. Review an initial set of $k$ proposals out of the $n=50$ total proposals without making a selection.
+1. Review an initial set of '$k$' proposals out of the $n=50$ total proposals without making a selection.
 To ensure a fair assessment is given to each proposal, they are shuffled into a random order before the initial evaluation;
 2. Review the remaining $n-k$ proposals and choose the first proposal that is better than the previous set of proposals;
 3. If they make it to the last proposal, then by default this will be the selected proposal.